BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/MIGRATION.md

 ## Dependencies Migrated

-The following dependencies were moved from the main repository to this repository:
+The following dependencies are used in this repository for timely/differential benchmarks:

-### Added to bigweaver-agent-canary-zeta-hydro-deps
+### In bigweaver-agent-canary-zeta-hydro-deps
 - `timely = "0.12"`
 - `differential-dataflow = "0.12"`
 - Supporting dependencies:
   - `criterion = { version = "0.3", features = ["async_tokio"] }`
   - `lazy_static = "1.4.0"`
   - `rand = "0.8.4"`
-  - `seq-macro = "0.2"`
   - `tokio = { version = "1.0", features = ["rt-multi-thread"] }`

 ### Removed from bigweaver-agent-canary-hydro-zeta
-- `timely = "*"` (from benches/Cargo.toml)
+- `timely` dependency removed from all Cargo.toml files
+- `differential-dataflow` dependency removed from all Cargo.toml files
-- Any references to differential-dataflow in benchmark files
+- All benchmark files with timely/differential implementations removed

-Note: The main repository's benchmark directory may have been removed entirely or may contain only non-timely/differential benchmarks after migration.
+Note: The main repository no longer contains any benchmarks or dependencies related to timely-dataflow or differential-dataflow.

 ## New Structure in bigweaver-agent-canary-zeta-hydro-deps